SkepticalPotato2k/SpammerBot/README.md

 > 2) To Spam Infinitely.
 > 3) To Exit.

+3) Type The Option Number Which You Should Use.

-3) Follow Its Instructions.
+4) Follow Its Instructions.

-4) A Countdown Would Pop Up.
+5) A Countdown Would Pop Up.
 Select A Text Box Where You Would Spam.

-5) And Done!
+6) And Done!
 You Have Spammed With Bot Succesfully!